THIS EVENT HAS BEEN CANCELLED

 If you don't have a fun attitude, cannot mentally handle the repetitive nature of a loop course or are a dick then you are probably not a good fit here.

 The loops are between 5 and 8 miles within the Greenbrier State Park.
-The trails used and the direction the races are run will change each year.
-It's rocky (it's the east coast!) but not considered "technical".
-No steep or long climbs but there are some up's that "course blistering" non elite runners may want to walk.
+The trails used and the direction the races are run will change each year and are not announced ahead of time.
+Elevation gain is between 750'-1050' per loop.
+It's rocky in places (it's the east coast!) but not considered "technical".
+No steep or long climbs but there are some up's that "course blistering" elite runners may want to slow down on.
+The course is well marked and obvious.